Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Results and Discussions

-We next consider the case when the interface is off the window of $\pm 6^{\circ}$ about [100].
-In Fig.~\ref{fig2}(b), we consider tunneling in the [110] direction with corresponding range of $k_y$.
-The directional detuning results in the absence of ZBCP.
-However, we found that the differential conductance is dominated by the nonzero-energy bound states due to intraband QP transitions.
-This is the key why two coherent peaks are often observed in the PCARS measurements.
-In Fig.~\ref{fig2}(e), we use the two-gap $s^\pm$-wave model to fit the PCARS data reported in Ref.~\cite{1367-2630-11-2-025015}.
+We next consider the case of the [110] direction in Fig.~\ref{fig4}(b) for which the interface is off the window of $\pm 6^{\circ}$ about [100].
+In this case, the conservation of $k_y$ removes QPs in the $\beta$ band.
+Therefore, the crossing term $\Gamma_{\alpha} \Gamma_{\beta}$ in Eq. (\ref{the tunneling conductance}) is absent.
+Hence the denominator in Eq. (\ref{the tunneling conductance}) is always finite and it results in in the absence of the ZBCP.
+In this case, however, non-zero Saint-James cycles of two separate bands are important.
+This is similar to the point-contact conductance spectra of MgB$_2$, which is also a multi-band superconductor and the tunneling spectrum is usually fitted by summation of two single-band tunneling probabilities\cite{PhysRevLett.89.247004, PhysRevB.65.180517}.
+In Fig.~\ref{fig4}(e), we use the two-gap $s^\pm$-wave model to fit the PCARS data reported in Ref. \cite{1367-2630-11-2-025015} by using Eq.(\ref{the tunneling conductance}).
 The best fitting was obtained with the two gap amplitudes set to $\Delta_\alpha=8.5$ and $\Delta_\beta=5$.
 The broadening is taken to be $\Gamma=0.5$.

-In Fig.~\ref{fig2}(c), we consider the case when the orientation of the interface is between [100] and [110] but falls into the window of $\pm 6^{\circ}$ about [100].
+In Fig.~\ref{fig4}(c), we consider the case when the orientation of the interface is between [100] and [110] but falls into the window of $\pm 6^{\circ}$ about [100].
 In such case, both nonzero- and zero-energy bound states are equally important to the differential conductances and ZBCP is often observed due to zero-energy midgap state.
 Moreover, when electrons tunnel into the superconductor across the interface, QPs from different bands are coupled.
 Due to different gap amplitudes on different FSs and finite QP life time, one effective gap amplitude can be generally observed in experiment.
-In Fig.~\ref{fig2}(f), we have used one gap amplitude sign reversal [as done in Fig.~\ref{fig2}(a)] to fit the PCARS data \cite{0953-2048-22-1-015018}.
+In Fig.~\ref{fig4}(f), we have used one gap amplitude sign reversal [as done in Fig.~\ref{fig4}(a)] to fit the PCARS data \cite{0953-2048-22-1-015018}.
 For the best fitting, the effective gap amplitude is taken to be $\overline{\Delta}=6.5$ with broadening being $\Gamma=1.5$, while the sign-change gap amplitude is taken to be $\Delta=5$ with the broadening being $\Gamma=0.01$.